argoproj-labs/hera/docs/walk-through/parameters.md

 ## Default Values

 Python functions allow default values in the function definition.
 When you decorate a function with Hera's `script` decorator, any Python default values become default Parameter values for the template.
-For example, the Hera code below,
+For example, the Hera code below:

 ```py
 @script()